letianwang92/ML4CompHeatTransfer/README.md

 # ML4CompHeatTransfer
-repo for the ML for composite heat transfer project only part 2 is currently released
+repo for the ML for composite heat transfer project only part 2 is uploaded

 ## Three components
 - Visualize the weight with affine model:  SVM, Logistic Regression